 The University is a complex organisation which creates many different types of record.
 These records have the potential to either be one of the University's greatest assets or a liability.
 The unnecessary retention of records held in any format can consume staff time, space and equipment and in some instances can risk legal challenge.
 The implentation of the RRS can mitigate risks arrising from certain aspects of poor records management as it identifies how long specific types of record should be retained.
 The RRS also identifies those records that the University selects to archive in its Modern Records Centre.
 The RRS forms part of the University’s suite of records management guidance documents and helps demonstrate how the University manages the retention of personal data in compliance with Data Protection legislation and its wider approach to records' lifecycle management.

 The University RRS is subject to ongoing review and development and its accompanying version control document sets out the changes made to the schedule over time.

 If a class of record is not set out in the RRS then please consult the guidance document ‘How to set a retention period for a record at the University of Warwick’ and its accompanying quick guide in the Records Management Guidance section of this intranet page.
 If you require further advice on records retention please contact the University Records Management Advisor.

 Information and Records Management Guidance

 The weblinks on the right hand side of this page can be used to access further information about records management and records retention schedules.
 In addition, the following good practice guidance provides advice on various aspects of records management at the University of Warwick:

-- Quick Guide - how to set a retention period for a record at the University of Warwick
+- Quick Guide to Records Retention Scheduling at the University of Warwick

 - Naming Conventions